ColobyDevs/colobyv1.0/README.md

 - Receive notifications for task updates.

 ### 2. Code Repository
-- Host and manage code repositories for collaborative coding.
+- Host and manage repositories for collaboration.
 - Support for version control like Git.
 - Branching and merging capabilities.
-- Review code changes and conduct code reviews.
+- Review file changes and conduct file reviews.
-- Integrated code documentation.
+- Integrated file documentation.

 ### 3. AI Personal Assistant
 - AI-powered personal assistant to help with task reminders, scheduling, and team communication.